HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/lux_crate.md

 # Loot & More

-The Lux Crate always drops a scope and the [CZ-600](/weapons/guns/cz600).
+The Lux Crate always drops a scope and on the normal map, a [CZ-600](/weapons/guns/cz600).
+On the Harvest and Halloween Maps, it drops either a [VKS Vykhlop](/weapons/guns/vks) or a [Tango 51](/weapons/guns/tango_51).
+Both have an equal chance to spawn.

 # Tips

-- Since the Lux Crate has extremely low health, it makes poor cover from enemies.
+- Since the Lux Crate has extremely low health and poor positioning, it makes poor cover from enemies.
-- It is almost always better to break it for loot since it drops the powerful [CZ-600](/weapons/guns/cz600).
+- It is almost always better to break it for loot since it drops the powerful [CZ-600](/weapons/guns/cz600) on the normal map and the extremely powerful [VKS Vykhlop](/weapons/guns/vks) or [Tango 51](/weapons/guns/tango_51) on the Harvest and Halloween Maps.
+.

 # Trivia